darrenchua24/wanderful/wanderful/README.md

-mapscanner
+Wanderful
 ==========

-A map scanner app which helps users find interesting hotspots
+A mobile location pointing app on the Android platform